saxonmahar/Padal_Game_Analytics/README.md

 **What I tried first:** Lowering the confidence threshold.
 Got more false positives, not more ball.
 Tried a bigger YOLO model — slightly better, much slower.

 **What I built:** A three-layer cascade — YOLO first, then HSV color segmentation (padel balls are yellow-green), then background subtraction (anything moving against the static court).
 Detection rate went from ~10% to ~60–70%.

+I chose HSV and background subtraction over retraining a model because the problem was a domain mismatch, not a model architecture problem.
+YOLO knows what a ball looks like — it just never saw a padel ball.
+Retraining would fix that, but it needs labeled data I don't have.
+Classical CV doesn't need labels — it just needs the right observation, and "yellow-green circular thing that's moving" is a pretty good description of a padel ball.

 **Problem I hit:** HSV was picking up court markings and player clothing.
 Too many false positives were being treated as real balls, which broke the trajectory and the classifier downstream.